 Review With Spoilers : Terror Of The Autons serves as a kind of sequel to Spearhead From Space.
-It also introduces a number of new recurring characters; Jo Yates, Seargent Benton, Captain Yates and the Master.
+It also introduces a number of new recurring characters; Jo Yates, Captain Yates – and The Master.
+Sergeant Benton also returns.

-This time the Autons are back for round 2 – but they are not alone.
-They have enlisted the aid of ‘The Master’ – a fellow renegade Timelord to the Doctor but of much more nefarious purpose.
+This time around, the Autons are back for round 2 – but they are not alone.
+They have enlisted the aid of ‘The Master’; a fellow renegade Timelord to the Doctor – but of much more nefarious purpose.

 This time, the Autons come in all shapes and sizes.
-There is a telephone wire which strangles.
-Plastic daffodils that shoot suffocating film over the victim’s face.
-Plastic chairs that eat people and a horrendous looking brown children’s doll (which no self respecting parent would allow near their children!).
+There is a telephone wire which strangles people.
+Plastic daffodils, that shoot suffocating film over the victim’s face.
+Plastic chairs; that eat people – and a horrendous looking brown children’s doll (which no self respecting parent would allow near their children!).

-The shop window dummies are replaced by a new look for the Autons, that of a popular fictional ice-cream character with this universe – amongst other forms.
+The shop window dummies are replaced by a new look for the Autons, that of a popular fictional ice-cream character from within this universe – amongst other forms.

-Aiding the Autons, is the new Timelord Moriarty style character – The Master.
-Who was a contemporary of the Doctor back at the [Timelord] Academy.
-He travels in a more advanced – Chameleon Circuit functioning – Tardis and is much more despicable and evil – in purpose, than the Doctor.
+Aiding the Autons, is – The Master.
+Who was a contemporary of the Doctor, back at the [Time Lord] Academy.
+He travels in a more advanced – Chameleon Circuit functioning – Type-40 Tardis – and is much more despicable and evil, than the Doctor.

 “I have so few worthy opponents.
 When they’re gone, I always miss them!”
 The Master

-The cliffhanger to part 2, in which a policeman transporting the Doctor and Jo in a police car.
-Turns its head around, revealing it to be an Auton – is a particularly effective and scary moment.
-In 2009, SFX magazine named it as – the 20th scariest moment in Doctor Who, of all time.
+The cliffhanger to episode 2,m – in which a policeman, transporting the Doctor and Jo – in a police car.
+Turns its headaround, revealing it to be a blankfaced Auton – is a particularly effective and scary moment.
+In 2009, SFX magazine named it as – the 20th scariest moment in Doctor Who; of all time.

-Jo is a likable and a fluffy new assistant for the Doctor but in someways it is a shame that previous assistant; Liz Shaw – left the show.
-Who at that point better embodied a strong, intelligent and forthright female character to the Doctor.
+Jo is a likable and a fluffy new assistant – for the Doctor but in someways – it is a shame that previous assistant; Liz Shaw – left the show.
+Doctor Who at that point – better embodied a strong, intelligent and progressive female character – to the Doctor.